Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 - **Compatibility:** Functionality across various browsers and devices, particularly mobile.
 - **Data Management:** Ensures data consistency and integrity, particularly for user-generated content.
 - **Legal and Ethical Compliance:** Adherence to legal and ethical standards applicable to the software and its use.
 ## Constraints and Limitations
 ### Technical Constraints:
 - **Tech Stack Integration:** Selected technologies must integrate seamlessly for low latency, high scalability, and robust security.
 - **Cross-Platform Compatibility:** The system should be designed to support both web and potential future mobile applications, ensuring a consistent user experience across platforms.
 ### Resource Constraints:
 - **Development Efficiency:** The development process must be efficient, leveraging the team's existing expertise with the MERN (MongoDB, Express, React, Node.js) stack within the constraints of a limited budget and timeline.
 - **Budget Limitations:** Due to financial constraints, strategic feature prioritization and efficient resource allocation are necessary to deliver a high-quality product within the allocated budget.
 ### Market Constraints:
 - **Competitive Advantage:** To stand out in a competitive market, the Linkta system should offer unique features or superior performance compared to existing solutions.
 - **Future Enhancements:** The system should be designed to accommodate future enhancements, including the integration of Retrieval-Augmented Generation (RAG) post-MVP, to enhance data processing and user interaction capabilities.
 ## System Architecture
-Linkta follows a client-server model with a frontend built on TypeScript, React, and various libraries, and a backend built using Node.js, Express, Redis, and MongoDB.
-The frontend communicates with the backend through a RESTful API.
-Firebase Authentication is used for user authentication and authorization.
-The system is deployed on Google Cloud Platform (GCP) with Firebase Hosting.
+Linkta employs a client-server architecture, facilitating interaction between the user-facing frontend and the server-side backend through a RESTful API.
+The frontend is developed using TypeScript and React, incorporating various libraries to enhance interactivity and user experience.
+The backend is built on Node.js and Express, with Redis for caching and MongoDB for data persistence.

+User authentication and authorization are managed through Firebase Authentication.
+The entire system is hosted on Google Cloud Platform (GCP) with Firebase Hosting.

 ## Technology Stack
 - **Frontend:** TypeScript, React, React Flow, Zustand, React Query, Firebase Authentication
 - **Backend:** Node.js, Express, Redis, MongoDB
-- **AI Provider:** Gemini (version TBD)
+- **AI Provider**: Gemini (version TBD)
 - **DevOps/Infrastructure:** GCP, Firebase Hosting, GitHub Actions, Git
 - **Testing:** Jest, Cypress
 - **Other:** Zod
 - **Pending decisions:** Choice of notification library (React Toastify/React Hot Toast), logging library (Winston/Sentry), and monitoring and alerting tools
 ## Data Models and Database Design
-The main entities include:
 - **User:** Represents a user of the system, storing information such as ID, email, name, settings, and creation timestamp.
 - **Prompt Meta:** Stores metadata related to a user's submitted prompt, including ID, user ID, original prompt, associated tree ID, and creation timestamp.
 - **Prompt Data:** Stores the processed and optimized prompt data, including ID, associated prompt meta ID, engineered prompt, and LLM response.
 - **Tree:** Represents a learning tree, storing information such as ID, user ID, name, root node ID, creation timestamp, and last update timestamp.
 - **Node:** Represents a node within a learning tree, storing information such as ID, associated tree ID, parent ID, content, creation timestamp, and last update timestamp.

-The detailed field-level information for each entity can be found in the "Data Models" section of the [Linkta API Design" documentation](https://app.eraser.io/workspace/TCClWhuYjciANvj4k9Ab) and the [data models ER diagrams](https://app.eraser.io/workspace/EJ7k7P8yiDQCqBUsEdoI).
+The detailed field-level information for each entity can be found in the "Data Design" section of the [﻿API Design documentation](https://app.eraser.io/workspace/TCClWhuYjciANvj4k9Ab) and the [﻿data design ER diagram](https://app.eraser.io/workspace/EJ7k7P8yiDQCqBUsEdoI).

 ## API Design
 The Linkta API follows a REST architecture and uses JSON format for requests and responses.
 The API endpoints are categorized into the following main groups: